 May Issue: States that are May Issue have the authority to make the judgment on whether or not they want to issue a concealed weapons permit to a private citizen even after they have met all requirements.

 Right Denied: States that are Right Denied DO NOT allow private citizens to carry handguns and do not issue concealed weapon permits.

 To view which states accept your concealed weapons permit, just click on the state your permit is issued in.
 If you have multiple permits, start with your Resident Permit (The permit issued in the state you live in).

 You may be asked if your concealed weapons permit is a Resident or Non-Resident permit.
 Some states issue permits to Residents of their state as well as Non-Residents.
 On the other hand, some states ONLY issue to Residents of their state.
 And to take it one step further, some states only allow permits issued to Residents of the states they have reciprocity with.
 This is what the yellow state color means on the map.

 If you need to reset the map and start over, just click on the Clear Map button.

 Map 2 – Permits Honored by State

-We try to keep the information on this page as up to date as possible but due to changing laws it is your responsibility to verify all information.
+We try to keep the information on this page as up-to-date as possible, but due to changing laws, it is your responsibility to verify all information.
 The information on this page is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of and access to this Website, emails or any of the links contained within the site do not create an attorney-client relationship between i156 LLC and the user or browser.
-The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of i156 LLC.
+Use of and access to this Website, emails, or any of the links contained within the site do not create an attorney-client relationship between USA Carry LLC and the user or browser.
+The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of USA Carry LLC.